tamucc-comp-bio/classroom_repo_2025/lectures/lecture06new.md

 git clone git@github.com:tamucc-comp-bio-2022/CSB.git
 ```

-You can now close the ubuntu terminal. (single tear)
+You can now close the ubuntu terminal.

 ---